luigisaetta/data-drift-analysis/README.md

 If this probability (p_value) is too low, we can say that there is a strong signal of Data Drift.

 Thresholds?
-Well, it is always difficult to give values that can be used in any case.
+It is always difficult to give values that can be used in any case.
 It depends on the size of the dataset.
 On the amount of "noise".
 It depends also on the "sensibility" that you want to give to your diagnostic tool.

 But, often, the value 0.01 is used.